gm-core/GMTest/README.md

 ## Introduction

 Gamatas is a collection of GML scripts to add automated testing to GameMaker.
-Just import the scripts into your project, and you're ready to start writing some tests!

 ## Installation

-Download the latest [gamatas.gml from releases](https://github.com/twisterghost/gamatas/releases) and import the scripts into your project.
+Download the latest [gamatas.zip from releases](https://github.com/twisterghost/gamatas/releases) and import the scripts into your project.

-## Example
+## Usage

-There is an example .gmx file in the top level `example` directory.

-### Step 1 - Define the test suite
+### 1. Define the test suite

 Create an object to house the tests for a suite.
 You can have as many test suites as you want.
 Each suite is represented by an object.